Wadham Lodge Sports Ground

 Essex Olympian League

 WADHAM LODGE was a good ground for Ryman League level and surely will be one of the best in the Essex Senior League and indeed the Essex Olympian League next season.
-With both goals having decent sized covered terracing and the main stand holding around 300 it is just the far side that is open.
+With both goals having decent-sized covered terracing and the main stand holding around 300 it is just the far side that is open.
 None of the facilities were open today as it is mainly Waltham Forest's ground.
-But there is plenty around the ground in terms of pubs, shops and takeaways.
-It may well be nothing special, but at least it does the job.